Hamrun Spartans F.C.

 The Ħamrun Spartans Football Club is a Maltese professional football club based in Ħamrun.
 Since being founded in 1907, Ħamrun Spartans have won 11 league championships, the latest one being in 2025, while being runners-up eleven times.

 Ħamrun became the first Maltese side to reach the main phase of a European club competition, qualifying for the 2025–26 UEFA Conference League after defeating RFS of Latvia in the play-off round.
+They then exited in the group stages after placing 33rd, finishing 4 points off a play-off spot.
+They also became the first Maltese side to win a game in the main phase of a European club competition, defeating Lincoln Red Imps 3-1.

 History

 Foundation

 The Ħamrun Spartans were founded in 1907.
 By season 1913–14, Ħamrun Spartans were already an established team on the local scene winning the title during that season thanks to a better goal-average than St. George's.
 Their second League success came four years later when they finished again in joint top-spot with St. George's.
-This time the Spartans were crowned Champions of Malta by beating them in a playoff. Ħamrun's top player at that time was Gejtu Psaila, known as il-Haċċa.
+This time, the Spartans were crowned champions of Malta by beating them in a playoff. Ħamrun's top player at that time was Gejtu Psaila, known as il-Haċċa.
 In the 1920s and 1930s, the club went through a difficult period as most Ħamrun players left to join other clubs.

 A new team, Ħamrun Liberty, was formed and in just a couple of years, Ħamrun Liberty was among the elite of Maltese football.
 On their return to the First Division in 1946–47, the club changed its name to Ħamrun Spartans.
 They were soon a hit as they won the Johnnie Walker Championship Trophy, winning also the Cassar Cup.
 They won the Cassar Cup again in 1948–49 season.
 For four times between 1947 and 1952, they were four times runners-up.

 The team started dwindling down in the 60's until they were relegated in the season 1969–70.
 After returning to the First Division, they were relegated once again in 1973–74.
 However, after two years in the Second Division, they were back in the First Division.